Discretionary trust tax implications & inheritance tax explained

 Example 2.

 Gerry’s gift has grown to £81,000 at the 10 year point.
 He has not made any distributions from the trust or added to it.
-However he did make previous gifts when he was setting this one up which impacts on the calculation.
+However he had made CLT's totalling £240,000 in the seven years before setting this trust up which impacts on the calculation.
 If we again assume a NRB at the 10th anniversary of £387,000 then there is no periodic charge since the NRB of £387,000 is greater than the Aggregate Chargeable Transfer of £81,000 + £240,000 = £321,000.

 Important Information